elbruno/CustomVisionPythonLocalViewer/README.md

 ## Run Locally

-1. The file `10CameraApp.py` will use the camera and the exported model to detect object and display the objects in a window.
+1. The file `.\src\10CameraApp.py` will use the camera and the exported model to detect object and display the objects in a window.
 Update the file to use the right.

-1. Run the app with the command.
+1. Navigate to the `src` folder and run the app with the command.

     ```bash
     python .\10CameraApp.py